egabosh/dabo/README.md

 ## Future ideas/featrues and todos
-- Position-Management example-strategy (raise stoploss in profit)
 - PSR Indicator https://de.tradingview.com/script/w4U2xUN7-Pivot-Support-Resistance/
+- public order data if there is such a thing.
+At what price do people want to enter (limit order)?
+Where do they want to exit (TakePofit/StopLoss)?
+Maybe free Binance data helps (https://developers.binance.com/docs/derivatives/usds-margined-futures/market-data/rest-api/Order-Book)?
-- AI implementation
+- AI implementation.
+What data can be prepared for training?
-- Grid trading strategy
+- example Grid trading strategy (user specific)
-- Partial StopLoss and TakeProfit
-- Fibonacci Levels
+- Fibonacci Levels (which timeframe(s)?)
 - Forecasts
 - Chart improvements
 - Volumeindicator and for example RSI on volume values